ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 Profile definitions can override attribute observables (as with any other attribute field), though cannot modify object or class-specific attribute path observables (the top-level `observable` definitions).
 In other words, with regard to observables profiles can only affect observables by attributes.

 > [!NOTE]
-> Implementation-wise, this restriction may not be difficult to overcome, however it does become difficult to conceptualize and visualize the effect of a profile if it can affect an a top level property of event class or object this way.
+> Implementation-wise, this restriction may not be difficult to overcome, however it does become difficult to conceptualize and visualize the effect of a profile if it can affect a top level property of event class or object this way.
 Constraints, another top-level event class / object concept, are similarly not controllable by profiles.

 #### Definition Nuance: New Object Observables Discouraged
 The OCSF community currently discourages defining objects as observables.
 The object observable merely indicates the presence of the object in the event on a specific path.
 A second query would be needed to interrogate the object.
 It is not terribly useful.